 If you’re making minor updates to your home, like upgrading a bathroom vanity or installing a new closet system, using your credit card might be one of the best ways to finance home improvements.
 What’s the advantage?
 Some cards are interest-free for the first few months.
-If you’re using a 0% introductory APR card, you could pay for minor home improvements without ever paying interest.
-Many cards also come with great rewards, so the more you spend on a renovation, the more cash back you could earn if your credit card offers cash-back perks.
+If you’re using a 0 percent introductory APR card, you could pay for minor home improvements without ever paying interest.
+Many cards also come with great rewards, so the more you spend on a renovation, the more cash back you could earn if your credit card offers cash back perks.

-But don’t jump into making large home improvement purchases on a credit card just because you can.
+There are some risks associated with making large home improvement purchases on a credit card.
 If you can’t pay back your balance before the introductory offer expires, you could face exceptionally high interest rates — much higher than other home improvement loan options.
 And if you don’t use an introductory offer card and use your regular card instead, you’ll need to pay back the entire amount by your next pay period — usually a month — if you want to avoid interest.
 With variable interest rates, that amount you pay in interest could also rise as market conditions shift.

 6. Government loans

-Veteran Affairs also offers cash-out refinance loans, which guarantee 100% of the value of your home.
-In the event you can’t make payments, the VA loan guarantee is the “insurance” it provides to your lender.
+Veteran Affairs also offers cash-out refinance loans, which guarantee 100 percent of the value of your home.
+In the event that you can’t make payments, the VA loan guarantee is the “insurance” it provides to your lender.